mitchshimy/ttsbridge/README.md

   setup-guide.md        Step-by-step installation & configuration
   reference.md           Full technical reference - architecture, every
                           endpoint/entity/service, known limitations
-  investigation-*.md     A real hardware/firmware bug investigation (TCL
+  investigation-*.md     An audio-routing bug investigation (dialogue
-                          Android TV dialogue loss on 5.1 audio) - kept as a reference for anyone hitting the same symptom
+                          loss on 5.1 tracks after an announcement) - the initial writeup misdiagnosed it as unfixable TCL firmware; investigation-dialogue-loss-
+                          resolution.md has the actual root cause and fix
 ```

 **Start with the setup guide if you just want this running.** The